Blog

 7. Deliver keys and share property manager contact information

-While the process of delivering keys and sharing contact information may seem trivial, it's an excellent occasion for once again demonstrating your professionalism and care for the property.
+While the process of delivering keys and sharing contact information may seem trivial, it's an excellent occasion to once again demonstrate your professionalism and care for the property.

 First, coordinate a convenient time for the tenant to pick up their keys.
 This can occur during a move-in walkthrough or previously.
 Consider offering flexible options for key collection, such as collection of keys from the property management office, or secure drop-off at the property, if this is feasible.